of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 Article II: Board of Directors

 If any vacancies occur in the Board of Directors they may be filled by a majority vote of the Members.
 Each Director so chosen shall hold office until the next General Member Meeting following the third anniversary of the Director's ascension to the Board, or until his or her successor is duly elected and shall qualify.
 If there are no Directors in office, any initial Director or Member as set forth in the Articles of Incorporation may call a special meeting in accordance with the provisions of these Bylaws, at which meeting such vacancies shall be filled.
-Newly created directorships resulting from an increase in the number of Directors shall be filled by vote of a majority of the Directors then in office, regardless of their number.
+Newly created directorships resulting from an increase in the number of Directors shall be filled by vote of the Members.

 - Removal.
-Except as limited in this section, any or all of the Directors may be removed for cause or without cause by vote of the Members, or by vote of the Directors provided there is a quorum of not less than a majority present at the meeting of Directors at which such action is taken, subject to the following cumulative voting rule: no Director may be removed when the votes cast against his or her removal would be sufficient to elect him or her if voted cumulatively at an election at which the same total number of votes were cast and the entire Board, or the entire class of Directors of which he or she is a Member, were then being elected.
+Except as limited in this section, any or all of the Directors may be removed for cause or without cause by vote of the Members, or by vote of the Directors provided there is a quorum of not less than a majority present at the meeting of Directors at which such action is taken.

 - Resignation.
 Any Director may resign at any time by giving written notice to the Board of Directors, the Executive Directors, if any, the Chairperson, if any, the Chairperson-Elect, if any, or the Secretary of the Corporation.
 Unless otherwise specified in such written notice, a resignation shall take effect upon delivery thereof to the Board of Directors or the designated Officer.
 It shall not be necessary for a resignation to be accepted before it becomes effective.